Forget everything you know about driveways… Asphalt, concrete, crusher run gravel, railroad ballast, paving stones…

-*Please forgive me for the quality of the next few pictures, it’s a long story, but some pictures are better than no pictures (maybe…)*
+Please forgive me for the quality of the next few pictures, it’s a long story, but some pictures are better than no pictures.

 So anyway, we compromised on a 50 ft driveway (as if we had any other choice, pahh!), and I convinced myself that maybe it wouldn’t be that bad to park that close to the road.

-A 15 inch concrete pipe had to be installed in the ditch.
+A 15-inch concrete pipe had to be installed in the ditch.
 It cost $322.60 delivered, I was happy to find out that the local DOT people would install it for free if I didn’t mind waiting a few days.
 I didn’t.

 After the dump truck had dumped the stone, the tractor man used the box blade attachment to move the stone and create the driveway.
-His charge was $150 (which is extremely low at $50 an hour).
+His charge was $150 (which is rather low at $50 an hour).

 Here is a closer look at the railroad ballast.
 The rock is larger than crusher-run gravel, and it is washed clean (no sand mixed with it).
 It’s supposed to make a good base for the gravel.

-It is at least 1500 ft to the end of our rectangular-shaped property.
-We just spent more than a $1000 on 50 ft, and this is without the gravel since we decided to let the railroad ballast pack a little before we order the gravel.
-There must be a better, “not normal”, creative alternative, I thought.
-I just had to find it.
+It is at least 2500 ft to the back of our rectangular-shaped property.
+We just spent more than a $1000 on 50 ft, and this is without the gravel since we decided to let the railroad ballast pack a little before we ordered the gravel.

 Then I did.